 August & Rika Heinrich Ernst Meta

-This is the ship that transported August and Rika (Knaack) Heiden and their two sons, Heinrich and Ernst and one daughter, Meta, to America in June of 1873.
+This is the ship that transported August and Rika (Knaack) Heiden and their two sons, Heinrich and Ernst and one daughter, Meta, to America on June 4th of 1873.
 The voyage probably went from Hamburg, Germany to Southhampton, England to New York but we don't know for sure.

 It was part of the Hamburg American Line of ships which was prospering at the time due to the heavy volume of Germans emigrating to America.